top of page

 The presentation will cover some of the major technical challenges and solutions on each site and how these are aligned with the ongoing process of developing a sustainable community and creating value for all stakeholders.

-Michael Brown, Technical Director, Harworth
+Michael Brown, Technical Director, Harworth Group

 CASE STUDY